CL 9: History

 Wozniak was working at Apple Computer as an Apple II engineer.
-He enjoyed his work, but he believed he wasn't making a valuable contribution because of his role as an Apple spokesperson and because it had become a big company.
+He enjoyed his work, but he believed he was not making a valuable contribution because of his role as an Apple spokesperson and because it had become a big company.

 At the same time, Wozniak had a state-of-the-art home theater in the Santa Cruz Mountains, made of myriad devices, each from different manufacturers and with a unique remote control.
 The frustrating complexity inspired him to invent what is now known as a universal remote.
 He got some friends interested, and started a new company to build the device.

-Wozniak decided to leave Apple to pursue his new venture, but stated that he "never felt like I was turning my back on my own company [Apple]."
-He told his manager's manager, Wayne Rosing, about his decision to leave, but not Apple co-founder and friend, Steve Jobs.
+Wozniak decided to leave Apple to pursue his new venture, but stated that he "never felt like I was turning my back on my own company".
+Of his decision to leave, he informed his manager's manager, Wayne Rosing, but not his friend and Apple co-founder, Steve Jobs.
 Wozniak guessed that Jobs first heard the news from an article in The Wall Street Journal.
-When Wozniak spoke to the reporter, he was very direct about the fact that he wasn't leaving because he was disgruntled with Apple, but that he was excited to build this remote control.
+When Wozniak spoke to the reporter, he was very direct about the fact that he was not leaving because he was disgruntled with Apple, but that he was excited to build this remote control.
 The reporter nevertheless included some of Wozniak's criticisms of Apple, which created discord.
-Wozniak says "it was an accident, but it's been picked up by every book and every bit of history [since]."
-Wozniak left Apple but remained a paid employee indefinitely, though he states he is paid as little as a full-time Apple employee can be.
+Wozniak says "it was an accident, but it's been picked up by every book and every bit of history."
+Wozniak left Apple but remained a paid employee indefinitely, though at the lowest pay tier.